 Upon returning to our table, we didn’t have to wait long for our food to arrive.
 I ordered the MSC Fish Tacos, served helpfully upright in a taco tray.
 Cooked in Panko crumbs, the cod was filling and tasty – not too oily – and served with red coleslaw and Chipotle mayonnaise, which gave it a bit of a kick.
 Admittedly, I could have ordered more, but the lateness of the day being caught between lunch and dinner meant I was forced to reel in my appetite.
 Overall, the venue was light and contemporary and we felt quite comfortable stopping by for our quick eat.
 The food and drink were really good and the prices were very good value.
 Definitely a pit stop to refuel at next time I’m in Brick Lane.

-- DF/Mexico, Hanbury Street, Shoreditch, E1 6QR.
+- DF/Mexico, Hanbury Street, Spitalfields, E1 6QR.
 Nearest station: Shoreditch High Street. for more information, visit the DF/Mexico website.

 For more of Metro Girl’s restaurant reviews, click here.